ToeFrog/ToeFrogBot/README.md

   }
 }
  ```
-If you would like a custom join sound please submit a PR with your Twitch username and the sound you wish to play and we will add it to the bots configuration.
+If you would like a custom join sound please submit a PR with an adjustment to the userSounds.json file.
+Add your Twitch username and the sound that you want to play when you join the channel.
+If it is a new sound please include the .mp3 file in your PR.